SimonRingeisen/Terrain-Generator/README.md

-# JS Animation Editor
+# Terrain Generator

-This is a project to create a Web-GL based Animation Editor, implemented in TypeScript.
+This is a project to create a Web-GL based Terrain Generator, implemented in TypeScript.

 ## Scripts